mercadopago/devsite-docs/guides/additional-content/getting-started/getting-started-v2.en.md

 # Benefits of choosing Mercado Pago

-Whether you want to integrate Mercado Pago for your business or you are a developer integrating for others, Mercado Pago offers different solutions that allow you to **receive virtual or in person payments**.
+Whether you want to integrate Mercado Pago for your business or you are a developer integrating for others, Mercado Pago offers different solutions that allow you to **receive virtual or in-person payments**.

 You can offer payments with various types of payment in physical stores or online stores through the payment link, QR Code, and the Mercado Pago device, Point, which may or may not be integrated with each other.